Asilomare/LibreOffice-Docker-Lambda-Python/README.md

+# Job Description

+I have code in Python for a program that converts documents from office formats to PDF.
+It uses the libreOffice Library.
+Can you help me get it packaged (perhaps in Docker?) and prepared so it can run on an AWS lambda flawlessly?

 # PDF Conversion AWS CDK Stack

 This is a CDK Stack that creates an S3 bucket and an AWS Lambda function to convert Microsoft Word documents (.doc and .docx) to PDFs using LibreOffice.